Silica Extraction from Biomass

-Many plants contain silica, and some products of agriculture, for example, rice husks, contain as much as 10% silica by dry weight.
-Rice husk is the outermost layer of rice grain that is separated from the food product in a milling process.
+Many plants contain silica.
+Agricultural products such as rice husks, contain as much as 10% silica by dry weight.
+The rice husk is the outermost layer of the rice grain, separated during the milling process.
 Around 20% of rice harvest weight is husk.
-Rice production in Asia alone produces about 770 million tons of husk annually.
+In Asia alone, rice production produces about 770 million tons of husk annually.

-The processing capacity of commercial rice mills range from 400 to 10,000 tonnes/day.
+Commercial rice mills process from 400 to 10,000 tonnes per day.
 The largest mills produce 2,000 tonnes of husk per day.
-This large biomass resource is available at milling sites at little or no cost as rice husks have limited use.
+This large biomass resource is available at little or no cost because rice husks have limited uses.

-The uses of rice husks include combustion for local electricity generation at smaller mills in Asia to pasteurisation and bagging for home gardening at larger mills in the USA.
-In many rice growing regions rice husks are waste sent to landfill or burned.
+The use of rice husks include combustion for local electricity generation at smaller mills in Asia to pasteurisation and bagging for home gardening at larger mills in the USA.
+In many rice growing regions rice husks are sent to landfill or burned.